-If Fun(Key, Value1) returns true, the association is copied to the result map.
+If Fun (Key, Value1) returns true, the association is copied to the result map.
 If it returns false, the association is not copied.
-If it returns {true, NewValue}, the value for Key is replaced with NewValueat this position is replaced in the result map.
+If it returns {true, NewValue}, the value for Key is replaced with NewValue in the result map.